Frequently asked questions

 - What document proves ownership?

-The following documents confirm Moscow Exchange equity ownership:
+Any of the following documents confirms Moscow Exchange equity ownership:

-- An extract from the securities account at the depositary with which the shareholder has a depositary agreement, if the depositary keeps a record of the shares owned by the shareholder.
+- An extract from the securities account at the depository with which the shareholder has a depositary agreement, if the depository keeps a record of the shares owned by the shareholder.